ankane/searchkick/README.md

 ### Stemming and Language

-Searchkick stems words by default for better matching. `tomatoes` and `tomato` both stem to `tomato`, so searches for either term will have the same matches.
+Searchkick stems words by default for better matching. `apple` and `apples` both stem to `appl`, so searches for either term will have the same matches.

 Searchkick defaults to English for stemming.
 To change this, use: